Advanced Keyword Searching

-AcclaimIP offers three different tools, discussed in the next three chapters, for surveying keywords and concepts found in patents and creating queries from the terms you find.
+AcclaimIP offers multiple different tools for surveying keywords and concepts found in patents and creating queries from the terms you find.
 Each tool uses a unique approach to help you in your search.
-The tools are:
+Some of these tools are:

 - Keyword Tool: Uses a simple term counter to identify terms and strings that occur in high frequency in a patent.

-- QueryFlow Tool: Uses a more sophisticated approach and identifies "important" terms in a single patent or a group of patents.
+- Find Similar Advanced Keyword Analysis: Uses a more sophisticated approach and identifies "important" terms in a single patent or a group of patents.
 Important terms occur at a relatively high frequency in a patent, but a relatively low frequency in the corpus at large.
 That is, they are generally more rare in patents in general (for instance the word "the" would occur all the time, but a specific technical term might only be in a handful of patents and so would be counted as a more important term).

 3. Run your queries using each of the tools.
 I generally use the Boolean "OR" operator and combine the entire list of terms I discovered during my keyword survey step.

 One of the most underutilized concepts in patent searching is the use of the Boolean “OR” operator.
 Most people understand the basic idea behind the Boolean OR.
 OR expands your results.
 “Salamanders OR Newts” finds patents with either term, and is broader than searching for only “Salamanders” or “Newts,” or requiring both terms be in the document by using the Boolean AND.
 “Salamanders AND Newts” returns the fewest results.